SamuelAj07/Electronics-and-Accessories-Analytics-/README.md

 7. Evaluate pricing, or product positioning for underperforming items like keyboards and laptops.

-## 📍 Reference
+## 🔗Reference
 Credit to Freedom oboh for original data concept and inspiration

 ----

-*Without data you are just anothe person with an opinion.*
+*Without data you are just another person with an opinion.*